-A vertical gradient describes the movement of groundwater perpendicular to the ground surface.
-A vertical gradient is typically measured by comparing the elevations of groundwater in a well with multiple completions that are of different depths.
-If groundwater elevations in the shallower completions are higher than in the deeper completions, the gradient is identified as a downward gradient.
-A downward gradient is one where groundwater is moving down into the ground.
-If groundwater elevations in the shallower completions are lower than in the deeper completions, the gradient is identified as an upward gradient.
-An upward gradient is one where groundwater is upwelling towards the surface.
-If groundwater elevations are similar throughout the completions, there is no vertical gradient to identify.
+A vertical hydraulic gradient represents the movement of groundwater perpendicular to the ground surface and may be up or down.
+A vertical gradient is calculated by comparing the elevations of groundwater in wells with different screen depths.
+If groundwater elevations in the shallower well are higher than in the deeper well, the gradient is downward, corresponding to downward groundwater flow.
+If groundwater elevations in the shallower well are lower than in the deeper well, the gradient is upward, corresponding to upward groundwater flow.
+If groundwater elevations are similar, the vertical gradient is insignificant.
 An understanding of the Basin's vertical gradients is required by Section 354.16(a) of the SGMA regulations, and this understanding further describes how groundwater moves in the Basin.